yasiryagi/helpdesk/roles/content-curators/README.md

 ## Curation Policy
 Due to the large influx of users, and incentives for video curation, we need a formal workflow for the `Content Curators`, and a curation policy.

-Note that parts of this policy only applies to this testnet (Babylon).
+Note that parts of this policy only apply to this testnet (Babylon).

 The exact intervals and delegation procedure should be agreed upon by the Council and the Lead, and the Lead and the Curators respectively.